masneyb/weather-station/README.md

 PowerBoost can only accept a maximum input voltage of 5.5V.
 See [this post](https://forums.adafruit.com/viewtopic.php?f=19&t=59523) on the Adafruit forums for more details.
-There should not be anything hooked up to the load terminal.
+There should not be anything hooked up to the load terminal on the charger.

-The LED and display on the Pi was disabled, and `powertop --auto-tune` was used to enable other power saving features.
-See the files [systemd/power-savings.service](systemd/power-savings.service) and [bin/power-savings](bin/power-savings) for the details.
+To reduce the power usage of the Raspberry Pi, the LED and display on the Pi was disabled. `powertop --auto-tune` was used to enable other power saving features.
+See the files
+[systemd/power-savings.service](systemd/power-savings.service) and
+[bin/power-savings](bin/power-savings) for details.
 The power requirements could be reduced even further by desoldering the various LEDs on the solar charger and PowerBoost 1000.